 - access to the IPC website 24 hours per day, seven days per week

-- free telephone call from anywhere in NSW
+- free telephone calls from anywhere in NSW

-- counter access at our Sydney office where possible
+- attendance at our Sydney office by appointment

 - in person access anywhere in NSW by videoconference, wherever possible